 The money you’ll spend on the international relocation process is relative, depending on various factors such as:

 - The moving company you will use

-- The scale of your move (how much things you will have to transport abroad)
+- The scale of your move (how many things you will have to transport abroad)

 - Time, required for the service to be completed (most removal companies in the UK charge hourly)

 - Additional taxes you’ll have to pay during the relocation and when settling in Norway